-There are times when the right medium for addressing another is the written word.
-An extended statement provides space to dwell on necessary complexities, make a case with sufficient amplification and evidence, and possibly guide readers towards an action they have been reluctant to take.
+An extended statement provides space to dwell on necessary complexities, to make a case with sufficient amplification and evidence, and possibly guide readers towards an action they have been reluctant to take.
 Good writing is coherent, interesting, and expansive.
-Whether we’re working on an essay, report or letter; we know when we need to make the most of ideas laid down on the page or its electronic equivalents.
-This is a ritual for high school students working on the perfect essay to a selective college, the office worker on deadline to finish a report that will be seen by peers and management, or the citizen making a case to reluctant officials or neighbors.
+Whether we’re working on an essay, report, or letter, we know when we need to make the most of the ideas we have laid down.
+This is a ritual for high school students working on the perfect essay to a selective college, an employee on deadline to finish a report that will be seen by peers and management, or the citizen making a case to reluctant officials or neighbors.

 I suspect I’m not the only one to notice that after a day or so, my first drafts look dead on arrival.
 They are usually confusing, wordy, and both over-written and underdeveloped.
 Having discovered what I really think, successive drafts refine the process.
 With time it usually becomes clear that the points I wanted to make can be said with greater economy and clarity.